Pence: ‘I know I did the right thing’ on Jan. 6 - NewsBreak

 Trump had been pushing Pence to reject the Electoral College vote, contending that the election was riddled with fraud.

-The former vice president previously said he was “proud” that he and congressional lawmakers reconvened in the Capitol after the building had been cleared of rioters, adding that they “fulfilled our duty under the Constitution.”Bowie police officer found guilty for shooting at a fleeing vehicle
+The former vice president previously said he was “proud” that he and congressional lawmakers reconvened in the Capitol after the building had been cleared of rioters, adding that they “fulfilled our duty under the Constitution.”Biden, sounding hoarse, says he has cold

 He also said, “there is almost no idea more un-American than the notion that any one person could choose the American president.”